-- 8.2.2.3 [R] Different stages may require the "ready position" to be prone, kneeling, sitting or as otherwise stated in the written stage briefing.
-However, the "ready condition" of the rifle stipulated here and the general outline of the "ready position" will prevail. - [S] An alternative starting position as stated in the written stage briefing. - 8.2.2.4 [R] A course of fire must never permit a competitor to start a stage with the rifle mounted into the shoulder and pointing towards targets. - [S] Unless otherwise stated in the written stage briefing holding the gun upside down is prohibited. - 8.2.2.5 [S] A competitor who attempts or completes a course of fire where an incorrect start position was used may be required by a Range Officer to reshoot the course of fire. - 8.2.2.6 [S] A course of fire must never permit a competitor to start a stage with the shotgun mounted into the shoulder and pointing towards targets. - 8.2.3 [H] A course of fire must never require or allow a competitor to touch or hold a handgun, loading device or ammunition after the "Standby" command and before the Start Signal (except for unavoidable touching with the lower arms). - [R-S] A course of fire must never require or allow a competitor to touch or hold a magazine, loading device or ammunition, other than a magazine fitted to the firearm, after the "Standby" command and before the Start Signal (except for unavoidable touching with the lower arms). - 8.2.4 [H] A course of fire must never require the competitor to draw a handgun from the holster with the weak hand. - 8.2.5 [H] A course of fire must never require the competitor to re-holster a handgun after the Start Signal.
+- 8.2.1 The handgun is prepared as specified in the written stage briefing, and is in compliance with the requirements of the relevant Division. - 8.2.2 The competitor assumes the start position as specified in the written stage briefing.
+Unless otherwise specified, the competitor must stand erect, facing downrange, with the handgun loaded and holstered, and arms hanging naturally by the sides (see Appendix E2).
+A competitor who attempts or completes a course of fire where an incorrect start position was used may be required by a Range Officer to reshoot the course of fire. - 8.2.3 A course of fire must never require or allow a competitor to touch or hold a handgun, loading device or ammunition after the "Standby" command and before the Start Signal (except for unavoidable touching with the lower arms). - 8.2.4 A course of fire must never require the competitor to draw a handgun from the holster with the weak hand. - 8.2.5 A course of fire must never require the competitor to re-holster a handgun after the Start Signal.
 However, a competitor may re-holster provided this is accomplished safely, and the handgun is either unloaded or in a ready condition stated in Section 8.1.
-Violations will be subject to disqualification (see Rule 10.5.11).
+Violations will be subject to disqualification (see Rule 10.5.12).